benoitlx/Documentation-Stage-G1/content/Technique/Installation.md

 ### udev rules configuration

 Udev rules need to be created to communicate with devices without using administrator privilege.
-A special `11-ftdi.rules` is available in the `rules` directory (it might be necessary to adapt it if you want to use different devices than mine), you can copy it to `/etc/udev/rules.d` and run the following command as root :
+A special rule `11-ftdi.rules` is available in the `rules` directory (it might be necessary to adapt it if you want to use different devices than mine), you can copy it to `/etc/udev/rules.d` and run the following command as root :

 ```bash
 udevadm control --reload-rules